 So, I’ll introduce these two treadmills a little instead.

-At the time of writing this, the Commercial 2450 has become one of NordicTrack’s highest-end treadmills, second only to their Incline Trainer Series.
+At the time of writing this, the New Commercial 2450 has become one of NordicTrack’s highest-end treadmills, second only to their Incline Trainer Series.

-This happened when NordicTrack retired their Commercial 2950, which you can still probably find on other retailers like Amazon (fyi, they also added a new treadmill to their lineup, the Commercial 1250).
+This happened when NordicTrack retired their Commercial 2950, which you can still probably find on other retailers like Amazon (fyi, they also added a new treadmill to their lineup, the New Commercial 1250).

 Most of the upgrades have to do with the console and tech, but the New Commercial 2450 does come with a sleeker looking frame.